Year 12 NCH Essay Competition

 ‘Should the law allow government to strike special tax deals with certain companies in order to attract foreign investment?’

 ‘Are we morally responsible for our actions, even if they are ultimately caused by factors beyond our control?’

 There will be the following prizes awarded for each subject:

 Second place £500 cash prize

 Third place £250 cash prize

 1. Register for the competition – After registering you will be emailed more information

 3. Write your 1,500-word essay

-4. Submit your essay via our online form (URL will be provided to you after you register) by Thursday 31st January 2019
+4. Submit your essay via our online form (URL will be emailed to you after you register) by 12:00 pm (Midday) Friday 31st January 2020

 Who can enter